learn-co-curriculum/dsc-lp-STATISTICS-resampling/README.md

 * Students can perform an exact permutation test using python.
 * Students can perform a simulated permutation test using Monte Carlo simulations using python.
-* Students can perform one-sample and two-sample tests using bootstrap hypothesis testing.
+* Students can perform one-sample tests using bootstrapping of samples.

 #### Relevant learning goals from Airtable: